-SCR/SNCR NOx Control
+Sulfuric Acid Manufacture from SCR/SNCR NOx Control

-The SCR process increases the production of $SO_3$ , and therefore, $H_2SO_4$ , as a percentage of $SO_2$ . $SO_3$ production can range from as low as 0.3%, for the most recent catalyst technology, to as high as 3% of the SO2 concentration.
+The SCR process increases the production of SO3, and therefore, H_2SO_4 , as a percentage of SO2.
+SO3 production can range from as low as 0.3%, for the most recent catalyst technology, to as high as 3% of the SO2 concentration.

 The production of SO3 from SO2 is a well-known consequence of SCR, and the degree of SO2 oxidation is a performance variable that should be part of catalyst procurement specifications.
 To a degree, SO3 production can be mitigated by reducing the content of vanadium pentoxide and compensating with other catalyst oxides such as tungsten or molybdenum, which offer improved selectivity (e.g., lower SO2 oxidation) but also lower activity for NOx removal.
 Alternatively, advanced catalyst formulations can be used that concentrate the vanadium-containing active ingredients on the catalyst surface and minimize content within the substrate, lowering SO2 oxidation.
 To achieve an equivalent level of NOx and residual ammonia slip, a low SO2 oxidation catalyst may require a larger volume of catalyst than one for which SO2 conversion is not constrained.
 In general, the degree of SO2 oxidation ranges from about 0.2% to 1.5% for most SCR process reactors designed for bituminous coals.
-If SCR is applied to extremely low sulfur, high alkalinity coals such as PRB, higher SO2 oxidation can be 3% or higher.
+If SCR is applied to extremely low sulfur, high alkalinity coals such as PRB, higher SO2 oxidation is acceptable.
+Depending on how the measurement of SO2 oxidation is performed, the oxidation can be 3% or higher.

-In many instances, owners and catalyst suppliers prefer that measurements to quantify $SO_2$ oxidation for the purpose of commercial guarantees be conducted not with authentic flue gas but in a laboratory-scale test facility, without fly ash present.
+In many instances, owners and catalyst suppliers prefer that measurements to quantify SO2 oxidation for the purpose of commercial guarantees be conducted not with authentic flue gas but in a laboratory-scale test facility, without fly ash present.
 This approach has the advantage of improved accuracy and repeatability of the SO3 concentration.
 The measurements are generally conducted using CCS.
 However, particularly for PRB coals, this method will over-predict SO3 manufactured by the SCR, as the mitigating role of high fly ash alkalinity is not considered.
 Consequently, the role of fly ash alkalinity must be considered in predicting SO3 manufactured by SCR.

-The observation that calculated laboratory-scale $SO_3$ values at the exit of an SCR reactor exceed measurements in the field has been witnessed on numerous occasions.
-Specifically, Lindenhoff (2004) reported that the measured $SO_2$ oxidation rate for PRB-generated flue gas of 1.25% was below the 1.6% value predicted based on the boiler and SCR catalyst specifications.
+The observation that calculated laboratory-scale SO3 values at the exit of an SCR reactor exceed measurements in the field has been witnessed on numerous occasions.
+Specifically, Lindenhoff (2004) reported that the measured SO2 oxidation rate for PRB-generated flue gas of 1.25% was below the 1.6% value predicted based on the boiler and SCR catalyst specifications.
 Further, tests conducted by this catalyst manufacturer noted significant absorption of SO3 generated within the SCR reactor prior to the air heater.
 Sufficient data was accumulated to derive both a mathematical model and to project a graphical relationship describing SO3 removal within an SCR reactor as a function of both ash content and the number of alkaline sites available in the flue gas stream.

-An alternative NOx control process, selective non-catalytic reduction (SNCR), does not use a catalyst and does not promote the oxidation of $SO_2$ to $SO_3$ .
+An alternative NOx control process, selective non-catalytic reduction (SNCR), does not use a catalyst and does not promote the oxidation of SO2 to SO3.
 Accordingly, there is no manufacture of sulfuric acid attributable to SNCR.

-The following relationship describes the total $H_2SO_4$ manufactured from an SCR equipped utility boiler or steam generator:
+The following relationship describes the total H2SO4 manufactured from an SCR equipped utility boiler or steam generator:

-$$EM{SCR} = K \bullet S2 \bullet f{SOPS} \bullet E2 \bullet F3{SCR}$$ Equation 3-4 details of this relationship and the derivation of constants and other terms are presented in Section 4.
+$$EM{SCR} = K \bullet S2 \bullet f{sops} \bullet E2 \bullet F3{SCR}$$ Eq.
+3-2